zuiderkwast/aadeque/README.md

 It can be used much like a dynamic array and as a FIFO queue.
 It is implemented as a circular buffer that grows and shrinks automatically.
 A contiguous area of memory is used for one array deque (for offset, length, capacity and the contents itself).
-It is developed as part of the runtime for a language I'm working on.
+It is developed for use in the runtime for a language I'm working on.

 The implementation consists of a single `.h` file of standard C code.
-It compiles cleanly with `-Wall -pedantic`.
+It compiles cleanly with `-Wall -pedantic -std=c99`.
 All functions are small and declared `static inline`.
 This design has the benefit that it's easy to use (just one file to include) and that any unused functions will not take up space in the executable.
 This design also allows tweaking, by defining some macros.
 See *Tweaking macros* below.

 Usage
 -----